By the Time I Get to Arizona: Reception and legacy

 A 2020 list in the Phoenix New Times named it among the 27 best songs about Metro Phoenix, calling it "harshest critique of Arizona, and with good measure".
 In February 2014, around the time of controversial LGBT-related Arizona SB 1062, Christopher Federico of The Washington Post chose the song for "The week in one song".

 Chuck D and academic Gaye Theresa Johnson co-authored a 2010 article for The Huffington Post in which they said that the anti-black racism decried in the song still existed in Arizona politics but directed toward Hispanic immigrants through Arizona SB 1070.
 In 2011, amidst the backdrop of the same immigration legislation, Chuck D collaborated with painter Ravi Dosaj for an artwork based on the song.
 The song's title was used for a 2012 paper on young Mexican Americans in Arizona and their experiences with racism.

-The song was on the soundtrack for 2002 video game Tony Hawk's Pro Skater 4.
+The song was on the soundtrack for the 2002 video game Tony Hawk's Pro Skater 4.